Makindo Medical Notes"One small step for man, one large step for Makindo" |

 MEDICAL DISCLAIMER: The contents are under continuing development and improvements and despite all efforts may contain errors of omission or fact.
 This is not to be used for the assessment, diagnosis, or management of patients.
 It should not be regarded as medical advice by healthcare workers or laypeople.
 It is for educational purposes only.
 Please adhere to your local protocols.
 Use the BNF for drug information.
 If you are unwell please seek urgent healthcare advice.
 If you do not accept this then please do not use the website.
 Makindo Ltd. |

-Vision begins when light enters the eye and interacts with specialized cells called photoreceptors, located in the retina.
-The two primary types of photoreceptors are rods and cones.
-Rods, with approximately 120 million per eye, are highly sensitive to low light levels and essential for night vision.
-In contrast, cones, numbering about 8 million per eye, function best in bright light and are responsible for color vision and high visual acuity.
-Cones are densely concentrated in the fovea, the central part of the retina.
+Vision begins when light enters the eye and interacts with specialized cells called photoreceptors in the retina. - π Rods: ~120 million/eye, highly sensitive to low light, essential for night vision. - π Cones: ~8 million/eye, function in bright light, responsible for colour vision and high acuity. - π― Cones are densely concentrated in the fovea for sharp central vision.